The self-described “Sportsmen’s Paradise” lives up to its billing, with fishing, hunting, and other outdoor activities in abundance nearby.

 Mulqueen’s Cabin Rental (168 Main St.; 608.734.3456) is a five-bedroom, two-bath house with good views of the river; the house has a fish cleaning shed, cable TV, washer and dryer.
 You can rent the main floor with its two bedrooms for a very reasonable rate, or pay a bit more for extra rooms.

-153 Main (153 Main St.; 608.317.1530) is a one-year old house on the riverfront with great views and loaded with modern amenities: Jacuzzi tub, full kitchen with granite countertops, flat-screen TV with digital cable, WiFi.
+153 Main (153 Main St.; 608.317.1530) is a new-ish house on the riverfront with great views and loaded with modern amenities: Jacuzzi tub, full kitchen with granite countertops, flat-screen TV with digital cable, WiFi.

-Knutson Properties (608.648.2569) offers three rental houses atop a ridge just outside of town: Secluded Grove, The Pines, and Secluded Valley.
-Each property is similar, with room to sleep 6–8, two full baths, hot tub, cable TV, and WiFi in a private setting.
+Knutson Properties (608.648.2569) rents several houses in the area, some which are atop a ridge just outside of town.
+Each property generally has room to sleep 6–8, with 1-2 full baths, hot tub, cable TV, and WiFi in a private setting.

 Post Office: 158 Main St.; 608.734.3331.